Patient safety lags for dementia patients in some assisted care facilities

 Many of these are for-profit entities.
 They are setting staffing ratios that maybe aren’t being set because of the care needs of the residents but are more about the bottom line of their profits.

-In a lawsuit, Michele Mullen asserted that Franklin Manor Assisted Living in Youngsville, N.C., did not meet North Carolina’s staffing minimums on a third of the days her mother, Claire Murphy, lived there in 2015 and 2016.
+In a lawsuit, Michele Mullen asserted that Franklin Manor Assisted Living in Youngsville, North Carolina, did not meet North Carolina’s staffing minimums on a third of the days her mother, Claire Murphy, lived there in 2015 and 2016.

 She said she would find her mother with her pants wet with urine all the way down to her knees, according to a deposition she gave in the lawsuit.
 Mullen said aides had repeatedly misplaced her mother’s walker.
 She would see her mother holding onto the hallway railing as she tried to get to her room.
 On New Year’s Day in 2016, her mother fell and was hospitalized for a fractured arm.